 might not be affected by it.
 But it is important to take it easy and to observe yourself to avoid feeling mild symptoms of altitude sickness and to acclimatize slowly.
 The hikes in each one of

-level of fitness and most importantly, how each person adapts to altitude.
-In all the reserves, horses can be hired to save the longest and steepest part of the
+on the level of fitness and most importantly, how each person adapts to altitude.
+As an average, it will be a 1hr-1.5hr hike.
+In all the reserves, horses can be

-walk, but it is necessary to hike the last stretch to get to the butterflies.
-We will brief you before each hike, so you can decide in which way you want to visit the reserve.
+hired to save the longest and steepest part of the walk, but it is necessary to hike the last stretch to get to the butterflies (approximately 20 min).
+We will brief you before each

 In general most people don’t have difficulties doing the hikes and reaching the hibernation areas of the Monarch butterflies.
 Nevertheless, we want to inform you as best as we